Sarani1612/truebrew/TESTING.md

 4. [Additional Testing](#additional-testing)

 ## Manual Testing
-All the following testing has been carried out on smaller screens running both iOS and Android and on larger screens running both macOS and Windows in multiple browsers.
-In addition, Chrome's developer tools were used extensively to test on all screen sizes including medium size which I did not otherwise have access to.

 ### Testing User Stories
 1. as a first-time user of the website, I want to be able to intuitively browse so that I do not have to hunt around for things
      - This is easily done via the navbar which is always at the top of the browser.
 The navbar has clearly labelled links to all subpages, and from here the user can get anywhere on the website.